alltagshack/ImageSms/Readme.md

 - maybe the app goes powerdown and sleep and single data sms are dropped
 - user has to resart the app after setting permissions
 - the permission handly only on app-start is a bad choice
-- the received images are not stored on the device
+- the received images are not stored as file on the device
-- because of the small header size, there is a limit of 255 for a file (and this is not checked)
-- I set the limit of stored images to 32
+- I set the limit of stored images to 32 for each sending tel no. (address)
-- the sqlite storage and indexs are ugly. maybe getting datasms from other persons at the same time and it fails.
+- the sqlite storage and indices are ugly.
 - gif is not animated (yet)
 - The hint "20 SMS in 30min per App limit" my break the sending.
 I am struggling to handle this limit or change it.
-- Because the default datasms api from Android is stupid, I have to make my own small header to each datasms. the theoretical size of 140 or 150 bytes is shrinked down to 130!
+- Because the default datasms api from Android is stupid, I have to make my own small header to each datasms. the theoretical size of 140 is shrinked down to 130!
 - send to yourself: actually this crashes the app (async task issue?)
 - not tested on Android 4.4